audeering/audformat/_sources/data-header.rst.txt

 usage           yes        What the database can be used for,
                            one of ``'commercial'``, ``'other'``,
                            ``'research'``, ``'restricted'``, ``'unrestricted'``
-description                Description of the database expires                    Until when we are allowed to use the data languages                  List of languages that appear in the media files attachments                Dictionary of attachment objects (see below) media                      Dictionary of media objects (see below) raters                     Dictionary of rater objects (see below) schemes                    Dictionary of scheme objects (see below) splits                     Dictionary of rater objects (see below)
+author                     Author(s) of the database description                Description of the database expires                    Until when we are allowed to use the data languages                  List of languages that appear in the media files license                    License of the database license_url                Link to license statement attachments                Dictionary of attachment objects (see below) media                      Dictionary of media objects (see below) organization               Organization that created the database raters                     Dictionary of rater objects (see below) schemes                    Dictionary of scheme objects (see below) splits                     Dictionary of rater objects (see below)